tardisx/discord-auto-upload/README.md

 Other parameters are:

+`--exclude <string>` - exclude any files that contain this string (commonly used to avoid uploading thumbnails).

 `--watch xx` - specify how many seconds to wait between scanning the directory.
 The default is 10 seconds.

 `--username <username>` - an arbitrary string to show as the bot's username in the channel.